Victorian Desalination Project

 The Victorian Desalination Project is a rainfall-independent source of water capable of supplying up to 150 billion litres of water a year – or about one third of Melbourne's annual water consumption.
 It provides an insurance against future dry conditions by supplementing Melbourne's existing catchment supplies.

 On 6 March 2016, the Minister for Environment, Climate Change and Water announced an order of 50 billion litres of water from the Victorian Desalination Project, to be delivered over the 2016/17 Supply Period (1 July 2016 to 30 June 2017).
 The media release for this announcement can be found here.

 Flexible water orders can be made from 0 to 150 billion litres (in set increments) to suit different needs each year.

+The Department of Environment, Land, Water and Planning's Capital Projects Group manages the contract with AquaSure on behalf of the State.
 Many of the plant's key components have a 50 to 100 year life, and the plant will be handed back to the state in working order at the end of AquaSure's contract (in 2039).

 The project met legislative requirements with numerous approvals obtained through state and federal governments.
 Ongoing environment management continues to be a key project focus.
 More information on the project's environmental management can be found here.